LoneBrownie/AddonManager/README.md

 ## 🚀 Quick Start

 ### For Users (Recommended)
-1. Download the latest `WoW Addon Manager Setup.exe` from the releases page
+1. Download the latest `Brownie's Addon Manager Setup.exe` from the releases page
 2. Run the installer and follow the setup wizard
 3. Launch the application
 4. Configure your WoW installation path in Settings